 Gas.
 This is one of the central items for our national security and stability.
 And still the powers that be defend the status quo.
 And fight to the death to slather the butter of their menace on the bread of truth.

-ExxonMobile’s CEO Rex Tillerson, defending his $10.3 billion profit last quarter, “As I look at just the supply and demand fundamentals, I would not expect prices to reach $5.”
-The man wouldn’t be happier.… [Read more]
+ExxonMobile’s CEO Rex Tillerson, defending his $10.3 billion profit last quarter, “As I look at just the supply and demand fundamentals, I would not expect prices to reach $5.”… [Read more]